Child Sex Trafficking

 Intersections of Child Sex Trafficking and Child Welfare

 Perpetrators of sex trafficking often target children in care, using their vulnerabilities to manipulate them.
-Eighty-eight percent of child sex trafficking victims reported missing to NCMEC in 2017 were in the care of child welfare.
+16% of the children who ran from the care of social services and were reported missing to NCMEC in 2019, were likely victims of child sex trafficking.
 Child serving professionals should familiarize themselves with indicators of child sex trafficking and be prepared to respond:

 - If a child goes missing from care, social service agencies are required to report it to both law enforcement AND the National Center for Missing and Exploited Children.
 If you suspect the child may be a victim of trafficking it is important to note this information in your report along with any evidence of possible endangerments.
 If you work for a social service agency, NCMEC has designed a designated portal on this site for you to make your report or you can call our 24/7 hotline 1-800-THE-LOST.